 One huge advantage of Rouxbe being primarily a video-based course is that they show you why and “what wrong looks like”!
 What does a hollandaise sauce look like when it’s right about to split?
 They show you!
 What sound does pan frying make if your pan is too hot?
 It’s in the video!
 It is unlikely that in a classroom setting you would have the opportunity to learn from multiple incorrect outcomes, as they happen in real time.
 Sure, someone in your class may make an error, but you won’t know what it looked like right before the point of no return, when there was still an opportunity to save the dish.

 Another concern that I had was whether or not the class would be too easy or too difficult.
 I feel like on the low end, someone coming in should have normal cooking skills.
 On the upper end, a self-taught very good home cook, a unofficially trained cook in a restaurant, or someone with bits and pieces of formal education would still benefit greatly from this.
 Alternatively someone who has stepped away from the culinary world for a decent length of time and would like to brush up on their skills would also get a lot of value out of the course.
 It really does have you practice core skills and understand the science behind various actions.

-You Might Not be a Good Fit If:
+Not be a Good Fit If: